hithere-at/shadler/docs/api.md

   * Data type: `string`
   * Description: Specify which episode to get the stream source.

-Returns JSON object containing URL's for streaming and the stream source name.
+Return JSON object containing URL's for streaming and the stream source name.
 Here is the data structure:

 ```json
 {